mardambey/mypipe/README.md

 of the messages as shown above if the `KafkaGenericMutationAvroConsumer` does not satisfy your needs.

-# Tests
-In order to run the tests you need to configure `test.conf` with proper MySQL values.
-You should also make sure there you have a database called `mypipe` with the following credentials:

-    GRANT REPLICATION SLAVE, REPLICATION CLIENT ON *.* TO 'mypipe'@'%' IDENTIFIED BY 'mypipe' GRANT ALL PRIVILEGES ON `mypipe`.* TO 'mypipe'@'%'

-The database must also have binary logging enabled in `row` format.

-# Sample application.conf

-    mypipe {

-      # Avro schema repository client class name
-      schema-repo-client = "mypipe.avro.schema.SchemaRepo"

-      # consumers represent sources for mysql binary logs
-      consumers {

-      database1  {
-          # database "host:port:user:pass" array
-          source = "localhost:3306:mypipe:mypipe"
-        }
-      }

-      # data producers export data out (stdout, other stores, external services, etc.)
-      producers {

-        stdout {
-           class = "mypipe.producer.stdout.StdoutProducer"
-        }

-    	  kafka-generic {
-    	    class = "mypipe.producer.KafkaMutationGenericAvroProducer"
-    	  }
-      }

-      # pipes join consumers and producers
-      pipes {

-        # prints queries to standard out
-        stdout {
-          consumers = ["database1"]
-          producer {
-            stdout {}
-          }
-        }

-        # push events into kafka topics
-        # where each database-table tuple
-        # get their own topic
-        kafka-generic {
-          enabled = true
-          consumers = ["database1"]
-          producer {
-            kafka-generic {
-              metadata-brokers = "localhost:9092"
-            }
-          }
-        }
-      }
-    }

 # MySQL Event Processing Internals
 mypipe uses the [mysql-binlog-connector-java](https://github.com/shyiko/mysql-binlog-connector-java) to tap into the MySQL server's binary log stream and handles several types of events.